rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 One Circle application that is basically mandatory is `Impression`, an application to write ISO images to a flash drive!
 Simply start `Impression`, pick the image, pick the USB flash drive, click `write`.

+In the screenshot below, I picked the the Windows 11 image from my ~/Downloads directory and selected the Aruba flash drive to write it to.
+All that is left is to click on `Write` and a bootable flash drive will be created.

 ![screenshot](img/Impression.png)

 ----------------------------------------------------------------